 Dance activates regions of the brain associated with coordination, planning, control, movement, and hand-eye coordination.
 And all of these are improved by dancing.

-A 2003 study in the New England Journal of Medicine shows that dancing boosts brain health (one reason we put it in this list of daily brain-training activities.
-Take a look).
+A 2003 study in the New England Journal of Medicine shows that dancing boosts brain health.
 The test compared dance to swimming, cycling, golf, tennis, and other physical activities.
 The researchers concluded that dance is the only physical activity (out of the ones they tested) to reduce the risk of dementia.

 Another study in 2012 by North Dakota’s Minot State University showed that Zumba improves emotions, boosts happiness, and enhances cognitive skills like visual recognition.

-Acting is a fantastic hobby for mental health.
+Acting is one of the best hobbies to evolve your mindset.
 But it can also cause psychological problems.